-Watkins College of Art, Design & Film is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award the Bachelor of Fine Arts Degree, the Bachelor of Arts degree, the Certificate in Film and the Certificate in Interior Design.
+Watkins College of Art, Design & Film is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award the Bachelor of Fine Arts degree, the Bachelor of Arts degree, and the Master of Fine Arts degree.
 Contact the Southern Association of Colleges and Schools Commission on Colleges, 1866 Southern Lane, Decatur, Georgia 30033-4097 , telephone 404-679-4500, http://www.sacscoc.org.

 Watkins is a member of the Association of Independent Colleges of Art and Design (AICAD).

 Watkins is authorized to offer undergraduate college degrees by the Tennessee Higher Education Commission.
 Held in trust by the State of Tennessee, Watkins is also the recipient of direct state funding through periodic acts of the General Assembly of Tennessee.